simbouch/flashcards-projet/tests/unit/README.md

-# Unit Tests
+# Application Unit Tests

-This directory contains unit tests for the application.
+This directory contains unit tests for the application-level components.
 Unit tests focus on testing individual components in isolation, mocking any dependencies.

+**Note**: Most unit tests are now located in their respective service directories (e.g., `backend_service/tests/unit/`).
+This directory is reserved for application-level unit tests that don't belong to a specific service.

 ## Writing Unit Tests